Appletri/weather-app/README.md

 ## About
 Search 8 day forecast on city location.
 Displays day/night temperature and weather in a simple design.

-I really wanted to make a simple design and to only display useful information for everyday use.
+I really wanted to make a simple design to only display useful information for everyday use.